-We have been growing rapidly in recent periods and, as a result, have a relatively short history operating our business at its current scale.
+We have grown rapidly in prior periods and, as a result, have a relatively short history operating our business at its current scale.
 Furthermore, we operate in an industry that is characterized by rapid technological innovation, intense competition, changing customer needs, and frequent introductions of new products, technologies, and services.
-In particular, advancements in technology such as artificial intelligence and machine learning are changing the way people work by automating tasks, enhancing communication, and improving decision-making processes, and businesses that are slow to adopt these new technologies may face a competitive disadvantage.
+In particular, advancements in technology such as AI and machine learning are changing the way people work by automating tasks, enhancing communication, and improving decision-making processes, and businesses that are slow to adopt these new technologies may face a competitive disadvantage.
 We have encountered, and will continue to encounter, risks and uncertainties frequently experienced by growing companies in evolving industries.
-In addition, our future growth rate is subject to a number of uncertainties, such as general macroeconomic and market conditions, including the residual impact of the COVID-19 pandemic, rising interest rates, inflation, actual or anticipated bank failures, instability in financial markets, and economic downturns or recessions in the regions in which we do business.
+In addition, our future growth rate is subject to a number of uncertainties, such as general macroeconomic and market conditions, including rising interest rates, inflation, actual or anticipated bank failures, instability in financial markets, and economic downturns or recessions in the regions in which we do business.
 If our assumptions regarding these risks and uncertainties, which we use to plan our business, are incorrect or change in reaction to changes in the market, or if we do not address these risks successfully, our results of operations could differ materially from our expectations, and our business, results of operations, and financial condition would suffer.